Undergraduate Computer Science Courses

 2 lec., 2 lab. hr.; 3 cr.

 Introduction to the principles and practice of programming.
-Topics include primitive data types; concepts of object, class, and method; control structures; arrays; procedures and functions; parameter passing; scope and lifetime of variables; input and output; documentation.
+Topics include primitive data types; concepts of object, class, and methods; control structures; arrays; procedures and fuctions; paramtr passing; scope and lifetime of variabls; input and output; documentation.
+(This course is equivalent to CSCI 111)

 CSCI 211.
 Object-Oriented Programming in C++.